felipeferri/ScreenSizesSimulator/README.md

 Please check the demo project if you are in doubt.

 1. Copy the "Screen Sizes" folder into your project.
-2. Locate your Initial View Controller on your project storyboard and set its Storyboard ID as SwipeViewController on the Identity Inspector.
+2. Locate your Initial View Controller on your project storyboard and set its Storyboard ID as "SwipeViewController" on the Identity Inspector.
-3. Open the SizesSimulator storyboard and make sure the Storyboard reference block is pointing to your Main storyboard (unless you changed your main storyboard name the default value should suffice.
+3. Open the SizesSimulator storyboard and make sure the Storyboard reference block is pointing to your Main storyboard (unless you changed your main storyboard name the default value should suffice).
-4. Open your project target on the General tab and set Main Interface as SizesSimulator.
+4. Open your project target on the General tab and set Main Interface as "SizesSimulator".
 5. Run your project on a device or the simulator and everything should work.

 You must remember to change your Main Interface back to your main storyboard when releasing your app to the AppStore.
 If you feel bold, you can create a new target specifically for the Screen Sizes Simulator instead of changing your main target Main Interface.
 Check the demo app for an example.